Alioshka/js-unit-testing/README.md

   "scripts": {
     ...
-    "precommit": "add here staff you want to be added to git precommit hook", "prepush": "add here staff you want to be added to git precommit hook", "you git hook": ""
+    "precommit": "add here staff you want to be added to git precommit hook", "prepush": "add here staff you want to be added to git prepush hook", "you git hook": ""
   },
 ```